stefan-m-lenz/BoltzmannMachines.jl/README.md

 `Binomial2BernoulliRBM` | Binomial distribution with n = 2 | Bernoulli
 `BernoulliGaussianRBM`  | Bernoulli                        | Gaussian

+TODO DBMs:

+Multimodal DBMs

+TODO Bild

 ## Overview of functions

-The following table provides tables with lists of functions of the package together with a short description.
-The tables are grouped by function.
+The following tables provide an overview of the functions of the package, together with a short description.
 You can find more detailed descriptions for each function using the Julia help mode (entered by typing `?` at the beginning of the Julia command prompt).

 ### Functions for Training